Estably Blog

 It's a marathon, not a sprint

-Anyone who invests in equities to speculate on short-term gains must expect a wide range of fluctuations.
-Over the last 70 years, the best 12-month period saw a return of +47%, while the weakest period saw a loss of -39% (see chart below – this shows the maximum ranges over a limited period of time).
+Anyone investing in shares to speculate on short-term gains can expect a high fluctuation bandwidth.
+Over the last 70 years, equities have achieved an impressive +47% return in the best 12-month period, while the weakest 12-month period saw a loss of -39% (see chart below – this shows the maximum ranges in each limited period).

-The “return triangle” also paints a similarly positive picture for equities.
-It shows the annual performance of the MSCI World Index considering all entry and exit scenarios since 1970.
+The Estably return triangle paints a similarly positive picture for equities.
+It shows the quarterly performance of our Modern Value 100 portfolio in all entry and exit scenarios since 2016.

-At first glance, it is clear that green tones dominate – the stronger the green, the higher the returns.
-Very occasionally, and mostly only for short investment periods, you will find red fields with negative performance.
+At first glance, it is clearly visible that shades of green predominate – the stronger the green, the higher the returns.
+Only occasionally, and usually only for short investment periods, do you find red fields with negative performance.

-Don’t be put off by the amount of numbers in this chart.
-To run through different scenarios, simply select an entry point on the vertical Y-axis and a sell point on the horizontal X-axis.
-The box that combines your two entries contains the annual return you would have achieved with stocks over the period (click on the image to enlarge it).
+Don’t be put off by the large number of figures in this chart.
+To play through different scenarios, simply select an entry point on the vertical Y-axis and a sell point on the horizontal X-axis.
+The box that combines your two entries contains the annual return that you would have achieved with shares over the period (click on the image to enlarge it).

 Uncertainties due to setbacks

-While most investors still keep a cool head during the day-to-day fluctuations on the stock markets, doubts begin to surface during longer-lasting setbacks.
-These are supported by media coverage and gloomy forecasts from so-called crash prophets.
+While most investors keep a cool head during the day-to-day fluctuations on the stock markets, the first doubts start to surface during prolonged setbacks.
+These are supported by media reports and gloomy forecasts from so-called crash prophets.

-What you need to know is that setbacks during the year (even in the double-digit range) are completely normal and by no means a cause for concern.
-In the last 42 years, the prices of the MSCI Europe Index fell by an average of 15.4% during the year.
-In 32 of the 42 years, however, the stock market year still ended on a positive note.
+What you need to know: setbacks during the year (even in the double-digit range) are completely normal and are no cause for concern.
+Over the last 44 years, the S&P 500 Index has fallen by an average of -14.2% during the year.
+In 33 of the 44 years, however, the stock market year ended on a positive note.

 There are a wide variety of reasons for stock market setbacks, some more justified than others.
 But all setbacks have one thing in common: they are linked to investors’ worries.